Search Results for: food-allergies

 School outings are rewarding, but allergy hazards can lurk in unfamiliar terrain.
 Allergic Living explores the right way to sidestep perils beyond the classroom comfort zone.
 First published in the Spring 2016 magazine; to subscribe click here.
 When 8-year-old Nate visited a local historical site with his class in the Cleveland area last year, it was meant to be an eye-opening chance to travel back […]

-First published in Allergic Living’s Spring 2016 magazine; to subscribe click here.
-For the related Canadian article, click here.
+First published in Allergic Living’s Spring 2016 magazine with our “Field Trips and Food Allergies” feature.
+For Canadian school tips, click here.
 While field trips have the potential for danger, they are an important part of your child’s education, and worth the effort.
-The Center for Disease Control and Prevention’s “Voluntary Guidelines for Managing Food Allergies In Schools and Early Care and Education Programs” recommend that schools […]
+The Center for Disease Control and Prevention’s “Voluntary Guidelines for Managing Food Allergies In Schools and Early Care and Education […]

 Faced with a food bank with nothing for her food-allergic daughters, Emily Brown had a moment of despair – then got to work.